What all would you need to master the Composition techniques that will improve your photos?

 2. Centered Composition & Symmetry

-Next on the list of the best composition techniques is the Centered composition and symmetry.
-Unapologetically this technique is a contradiction to the first rule above.
-Well as I said, these aren’t the rules rather the guideline that can follow.
+Next on the list of the best photography composition techniques is the Centered composition and symmetry.
+Unapologetically this technique contradicts the first rule.
+Well as I said, these aren’t the rules, rather guidelines that you choose to follow or not.

 The reason why this technique improves your photo is due to the fact that the human brain is attracted to symmetry, as it is easy to understand in the first place.
 So next time when you

-are out looking to capture some great images, keep the following guide in your mind.
+are out looking to capture some great images, keep the following guidelines in your mind.

 3. Frame Within Frame

-Framing is among other popular composition techniques used by professionals to get the focus of the audience.
+Framing is another popular composition technique in photography used by professionals to get the focus of the audience.
 Well to help you understand, here is an image by Chuttersnap.

 4. Leading Lines

-This need not be always as simple as shown in the above image as the lines can also be curvy coming from all the directions.
+This need not be always as simple as shown in the above image as the lines can also be curvily coming from all directions.
 But the meeting point of each one of them would be the same.